 Competing on price is D-U-M-B!
-I wrote it; you read it.
-A weird trend exists in the world of business wheelin’ and dealin’… People have a tendency to look around before they price their products, feeling they need a competitive pricing strategy.
+There, I said it.
+A weird trend exists in the world of business: peoples’ tendency to look around before pricing their products.
+They feel they need a competitive pricing strategy, as if price were the most important thing in the world.

 Don’t do it.
 It’s dumb, defeatist, and dull.